droscy/thermod/README.md

     most take precedence over the others.

 ### Building and installing on Debian-based system
+**Note:** this method only works till *Thermod* version 1.2.1 and with Debian stretch because Python 3.5 has been remove from Debian buster onward.

 A Debian package can be build using [git-buildpackage](https://honk.sigxcpu.org/piki/projects/git-buildpackage/).